Redemptoris Mater (seminary): Football tournaments

 In 2007, 2009 and again in 2010, Redemptoris Mater Sydney seminary team won first place in the Clericus Cup football tournament.
 In the year 2008 they won second place.
-At the end of July this year, Corpus Christi College of Melbourne has won the tournament for the first time after beating Holy Spirit Seminary of Brisbane 1 - 0 in the final.
+At the end of July, 2018, Corpus Christi College of Melbourne won an inter-seminary soccer tournament for the first time after beating Holy Spirit Seminary of Brisbane 1 - 0 in the final.